recommenders-team/recommenders/CONTRIBUTING.md

 # Contribution Guidelines

-Contribution are welcome!
+Contributions are welcomed!
 Here's a few things to know:

 * [Steps to Contributing](#steps-to-contributing)
 * [Coding Guidelines](#recommenders-team-contribution-guidelines)